 Ingredients

-- ¼ Red onion yellow onion works as well
+- ¼ red onion yellow onion works as well

-- 2 cloves Garlic
+- 2 cloves garlic

-- 3 tbsp Lemon juice
+- 3 tablespoons lemon juice

-- 1 tsp Chilli powder
+- 1 teaspoon chili powder

-- Chilli either red or green – add a little bit as desired
+- green chile either red or green

-- 2 tsp Ground cumin
+- 2 teaspoons ground cumin

-- ½ tsp Black pepper
+- ½ teaspoon ground black pepper

-- ½ tsp Sea salt
+- ½ teaspoon salt

 Instructions

-- To make the dip, blitz all of the ingredients together in a blender or a food processor.
-If your mixture is too dry, add some water gradually.
+- Blend until smooth and creamy.
+If your mixture is too thick, add more water and blend again.
 Make sure not to add too much water as that can result in a runny consistency.

 Nutrition Information